macicchino/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
-Pewlett-Hackard-Analysis - Module 7
+# Pewlett-Hackard-Analysis - Module 7

 ## Overview of the analysis:

-The purpose of the new analysis is well defined.
-(3 pt)
+### Purpose of Analysis

+To determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ### The number of Retiring Employees by Title